Ausangate Trek 6D/5N

 Day 2.- UPIS – PUCACOCHA

 After a great breakfast, we are ready to leave our camp and start our trek.
-Climb the big step of Arapa (4850mts).
+Climb the big step of Arapa (4850 mts).
 From this point we can see the contrast of the landscape: desert dry hills near the glaciers of Mount Ausangate, while below in the valley is a bright green vegetation.
 If we’re lucky, we might even see a condor in the sky!
-Let’s enjoy the breathtaking views mountains covered with snow.
-Ausangate and PucaQocha.
-This area also boasts three beautiful lakes with tones of reds, greens and turquoises (Pukacocha, Hatun Pukacocha and Qomerqocha).
+Let’s enjoy the breathtaking views of the mountains covered with snow.
+Ausangate and PucaCocha.
+This area also boasts three beautiful lakes with tones of reds, greens, and turquoises (Pukacocha, Hatun Pukacocha, and Qomercocha).
 Our second camp is near a glacier.

 • Accommodation: camping.